larsOhne/pvdn/pvdn/detection/README.md

 You will initially be located in the base directory of the pvdn package and your dataset directory will also be mounted into the container.

-Note: If for some reason you do not want to use the Docker environment, keep in mind that you need to have OpenCV installed **and** manually compile  `image_operations.cpp` using the command `g++ -fpic -shared -o image_operations.so image_operations.cpp HeadLampObject.cpp`.
-Also, the project needs to be installed as a package in order to ensure proper linking between the different modules.
+Note: If for some reason you do not want to use the Docker environment, keep in mind that the project needs to be installed as a package in order to ensure proper linking between the different modules.

 ## Creating the bounding box annotations